Posted on: October 8, 2012

 With robotic surgery, the surgeon sits at a console not unlike a video game, operating several mechanical arms.
 Through keyhole incisions, the surgeon is able to direct the use of tiny instruments that can cut, clamp, and suture.
 A high-definition 3D-camera affords the surgeon an excellent, up-close view of the surgical site.
 Instruments designed for human hands are much larger than one held by a thin, robotic pincer.
 What’s more, the robotic movement can be set at a one-to-10 ratio, which means that for every small movement the surgeon makes, the robot moves 10 times more slowly.
 The combination of small instruments and special advanced imaging techniques allow very accurate surgeries and the ability to preserve more normal tissue.
 For example, using the most advanced robotic system, now available at Northern Westchester Hospital, a special mapping technique allows the safe removal of a kidney tumor while blood continues to flow through the majority of the kidney.

-Editor’s note: Warren Bromberg, MD is Chief of Urology and Co-Director of Northern Westchester Hospital’s Institute for Robotic and Minimally Invasive Surgery (IRMIS).
+Editor’s note: Warren Bromberg, MD is Chief of Urology, Director of Prostate Cancer Program and Co-Director of Northern Westchester Hospital’s Institute for Robotic and Minimally Invasive Surgery (IRMIS).

 Visit the Institute for Robotic and Minimally Invasive Surgery at Northern Westchester Hospital.